FAQ and troubleshooting

 However, in most cases, you deal with HDDs as source devices, and they are half as fast as SSDs, which creates a bottleneck.

 Another potential performance bottleneck is network bandwidth.
-To achieve maximum throughput, connect ETH1 port to a network or NAS, and ETH2 port to another network or NAS.
+To achieve maximum throughput, connect the ETH1 port to a network or NAS, and the ETH2 port to another network or NAS.
 It will give you 20Gb/s of throughput.
 It also depends on your network hardware and setup.

 To learn about network throughput optimization, read the official TaskForce manual: